Boeing WC-135 Constant Phoenix: Operational history

 The WC-135 was introduced in December 1965, replacing Boeing WB-50 aircraft in the weather-reconnaissance and air-sampling mission.
 Ten aircraft were initially converted from C-135B transport aircraft and were placed in service with the 55th Weather Reconnaissance Squadron at McClellan Air Force Base, California, with the Military Airlift Command (MAC).
 Detachments were located at various bases throughout the United States and worldwide.
+Initially, the aircraft performed both weather reconnaissance and atmospheric sampling missions; however, in February 1974, the Air Force ordered that after 1 July 1974, WC-135s be used for atmospheric sampling missions only, thus ending the aircraft's weather reconnaissance mission.
 The aircraft occasionally took on other roles throughout their careers; several aircraft were temporarily assigned to the 10th Airborne Command and Control Squadron at RAF Mildenhall in the late 1980s and early 1990s as training aircraft so that the unit could slow the accumulation of flight hours on its EC-135Hs, while others served as staff transports on an as-needed basis.

 Upon retirement from frontline weather reconnaissance service in the early 1990s, five were retained for further use.
 Serial no. 61-2666 was converted to an NC-135 and remains in service as a testbed for RC-135 equipment upgrades.
 Serial no. 61-2667 was upgraded to a WC-135W, given the project name Constant Phoenix, and remains in service with the 45th Reconnaissance Squadron at Offutt Air Force Base, Nebraska.
 Serial no. 61-2674 was converted to the first OC-135B Open Skies observation aircraft, reentering service in 1993.
 It was later stored in 1997 and replaced with two additional aircraft also converted from WC-135s.

 In 1998, a former EC-135C, serial no. 62-3582, was converted into a WC-135C, also designated Constant Phoenix.

 In April 2018 it was announced that three KC-135R tanker aircraft would be converted as WC-135R Constant Phoenix aircraft to replace the two aircraft operated by the 45th Reconnaissance Squadron.
-The first aircraft is scheduled to be converted by L3 Technologies at Greenville, Texas starting in September 2019.
+The first aircraft was scheduled to be converted by L3 Technologies at Greenville, Texas starting in September 2019.

 In November 2020, WC-135C, tail number 62-3582, was retired during a ceremony at Offutt Air Force Base, Nebraska.
 During its 56 year career, it amassed 29,680 flight hours and 72,251 landings.
 During its retirement ceremony, the 55th Wing chaplain dubbed the aircraft "Lucifer's Chariot", although the aircraft was never referred to by that name during its operational life.